Runa's Clause

 Food Waste Report Date means, in relation to a Food Waste Reporting Period, no later than sixty (60) days after the end of that Food Waste Reporting Period.

 Food Waste Reporting Period means each twelve month period commencing on [the commencement date of this Agreement] and on each anniversary of that date.
-[Drafting note: Consider amending to align with specific annual accounts.]
+[Drafting note: consider amending to align with specific annual accounts.]

 Food Waste Reporting Standard means the [Food Surplus and Waste Measurement and Reporting - UK Guidelines dated September 2020 issued by WRAP] [OR] [Food Loss and Waste Accounting and Reporting Standard issued by The Food Loss & Waste Protocol*] [OR] [insert other relevant reporting standard] as amended or updated from time to time.

-* [Drafting note: Users of the FLW Standard shall account for the physical amount of FLW, expressed as weight.
+* [Drafting note: users of the FLW Standard shall account for the physical amount of FLW, expressed as weight.
 However, some users may wish to describe and convey the scale and relevance of FLW in other terms or units of measurement, in addition to weight.
 While doing so is not required by the standard, Appendix D of the standard provides an introductory overview to expressing FLW in terms of environmental impact, nutritional content, or financial implications.]

 Goods [as defined in the Agreement].